223rd Anti-Tank Battery, RA, later the 1st Airlanding Anti-Tank Battery, RA November 1938 – April 1943

-1st Airlanding Anti-Tank Battery RA was formed from the redesignation of 1st Light Battery (Airborne) RA.
+1st Airlanding Anti-Tank Battery RA was formed from the redesignation of 223rd (Independent) Anti-Tank Battery RA on the 10 December 1942.

 In 1942 under Major Bill Arnold, who took over from GPR-bound Major Ian Toler, the battery was kept in peak physical fitness.
 Arnold insisted upon daily PT sessions, usually at 0700hrs.